Ben Ainslie and Britain reign supreme in 1st SailGP race - WHIZ News

 “I don’t think I’ve ever stepped on to a boat like this where I’ve just been able to put it where I want to put it on the race course and the guys will take care of the rest.”

-Japan finished third overall, followed by Spain, the United States, Denmark and France.
+After the first event of the second season, Britain sits atop the leaderboard with 47 points, followed by Australia with 42, Japan 39, Spain 31, the United States also with 31 and Denmark with 22.
+France rounds out the standings with 14 points.

-The next round of the 2020 SailGP will be held in San Francisco in May, followed by stops in New York, Cowes, England and Copenhagen.
+The next round of the 2020 SailGP will be held in San Francisco on May 2-3, followed by stops in New York, Cowes, England and Copenhagen.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports